 Read more about Dave Large's experience of the pilot, from an employer's perspective here.

-Our ‘Developing new managers and deputies’ practical online guide is for anyone thinking about supporting an aspiring or deputy manager.
+Our ‘Developing new managers and deputies’ practical online guide is for anyone thinking about supporting an aspiring or deputy manager., care coordinator, team leader or senior support worker.
 We help you to identify talent, understand what learning and development opportunities are available and provide practical examples and checklists for you to use.
 The guide builds on everything we learned whilst piloting the Aspiring manager’s programme.

 A key component of the programme was the licensed leadership programme Lead to succeed.
 Employers can access up to £500 towards the cost of this programme via the Workforce Development Fund (WDF).
 This programme makes up part of our recommended development route for managers.